yesahmedyes/Tameer-Marketplace-Flutter/README.md

 <h4>I built an app for construction materials marketplace.
 Everything from design and implementation was done by me.
 I tried to focus on two things:</h4>

-Good app performace - For this I have implemented concepts such as a debouncer and preemptive deletion

-Good user experience - I built the app iteratively to make sure the design and screen flows are very intuitive.
-My research showed that most of the cusomter base prefers Roman Urdu over nomral Urdu or Engligh.
-For this reason, I tried to user Roman Urdu everywhere in the app.

 <br>

 <h4>User Authentication</h4>